Multidrop bus

-A multidrop bus (MDB) is a computer bus in which all components are connected to the electrical circuit.
+A multidrop bus (MDB) is a computer bus able to connect three or more devices.
 A process of arbitration determines which device sends information at any point.
 The other devices listen for the data they are intended to receive.

 Multidrop buses have the advantage of simplicity and extensibility, but their differing electrical characteristics make them relatively unsuitable for high frequency or high bandwidth applications.

 In computing

 Since 2000, multidrop standards such as PCI and Parallel ATA are increasingly being replaced by point-to-point systems such as PCI Express and SATA.
 Modern SDRAM chips exemplify the problem of electrical impedance discontinuity.
 Fully Buffered DIMM is an alternative approach to connecting multiple DRAM modules to a memory controller.

 For vending machines

 MDB/ICP

 MDB/ICP (formerly known as MDB) is a multidrop bus computer networking protocol used within the vending machine industry, currently published by the American National Automatic Merchandising Association.